Toblerity/Fiona/docs/manual.rst

   geometry than in a single value.
 * If your processing system is distributed or not contained to a single process.
-* If you don't need transactional capability.

 In what cases would you not benefit from using Fiona?

-* If your data is from or for a GeoJSON document you should use Python's ``json`` or ``simplejson``.
+* If your data is in or destined for a JSON document you should use Python's ``json`` or ``simplejson``.
 * If your data is in a RDBMS like PostGIS, use a Python DB package or ORM like ``SQLAlchemy`` or ``GeoAlchemy``.
-You're probably using GeoDjango in this case already, so carry on.
+Maybe you're using GeoDjango in this already.
+If so, carry on.
 * If your data is served via HTTP from CouchDB or CartoDB, etc, use an HTTP package (``httplib2``, ``Requests``, etc) or the provider's Python API.
 * If you want to make only small, in situ changes to a shapefile, use ``osgeo.ogr``.
+* If you can use ``ogr2ogr``, do so.

 Example
 -------

-The first example of using Fiona is this: copying features from one shapefile to another, adding two properties and making sure that all feature polygons are facing "up".
+The first example of using Fiona is this: copying records from one shapefile to another, adding two attributes and making sure that all polygons are facing "up".
 Orientation of polygons is significant in some applications, extruded polygons in Google Earth for one.
+No other library (like Shapely) is needed here, which keeps it uncomplicated.
 There's a shapefile in the Fiona repository that we'll use in this and other examples.

 .. sourcecode:: python